9aditya9/HackPrinceton21/ML-Model/TensorFlowDeepLearning/README.md

 # Stroke Prediction using TensorFlow

-To loead a fresh Keras model do the following:
+To load a fresh Keras model do the following:

 ```
 new_stroke_model = tf.keras.models.load_model('saved_tf_model/stroke_model')